 The National Cyber Security Centre (NCSC) has reported an increase in the registration of webpages relating to Coronavirus and suggest that this is likely because cyber criminals are taking advantage of the outbreak.
 The NCSC has set up a suspicious email reporting service, designed to check for scam emails and immediately remove criminal sites.
-It was launched after they removed more than 2,000 online scams in the last month, including:
+It was launched after they removed more than 2,000 online scams in May, including:

 - 200 phishing sites seeking to obtain personal information, such as passwords and card details.

 - 471 fake online shops claiming to sell Coronavirus-related items.

 - 555 websites designed to distribute malware and cause significant damage to visitors.

 - 832 advance-fee frauds, where a large amount of money is promised in return for a set-up payment.

 Other researchers identified a 560% growth in malicious domain name registrations from February to March 2020, including malware and phishing, and a 780% growth in ‘high-risk’ registrations, such as scams and domains that are associated with suspicious URLs.